 Luna and Trixie both turned at Twilight's voice.
-The purple unicorn stood in the shattered doorway, staring at the room.
+Twilight stood in the shattered doorway, staring at the room.
 Trixie only now noticed the destruction around her.
 The shattered door, but also the walls, everything was charred and blackened by fire.
 She blinked.
-Had she done that?
+Had her magic done all that?
 She didn't remember doing that.

 Twilight smiled at them both with a bewildered face.
 “Never mind that.
 What happened here?”

 Trixie gave Luna a hoof in the side.
 “We were just having a little talk, girl to girl you know.
 Luna was just about to leave, too.”

 Luna glared at Trixie and rubbed her flank.
 “I most certainly was not!” she replied before turning back to Twilight.
 “We were just having a little argument.
 That is all.
 I am terribly sorry about the door.”

 Twilight looked between them.
 “Oh girls, forget the door, I'm just glad you didn't kill each other!
 I'm sorry for disappearing like that.
 I never expected it to take so long.
 Just let me drop these bags off,” she gave the saddle bags hanging over her shoulders a little shake, “and then I'll make it up to you, I promise.
 What do you say we all go out and have a great night together?”